Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Preliminaries on diffusion models for solving inverse problems

 \subsection{Diffusion models for image generation}

-The goal of generative models is to sample a data distribution $p_0$ of images.
-In this paper, we focus on the Discrete Denoising Diffusion Probabilistic Model (DDPM) \cite{Ho_DDPM_2020_Neurips} that consists in introducing first the forward process
+The objective of generative modeling is to sample from a data distribution \(p_0\) defined over images.
+In this work, we consider the Discrete Denoising Diffusion Probabilistic Model (DDPM) introduced in \cite{Ho_DDPM_2020_Neurips}.
+This framework consists of two successive phases.
+First, a discrete forward diffusion process gradually corrupts the data by adding noise.
+Second, a discrete reverse process aims at inverting the diffusion dynamics, thereby constructing trajectories from noise samples to data samples.